 Vermont's Choices for Care Waiver Expands HCBS to People At-Risk of Needing Intensive LTSS.
-In October

-2005, Vermont's Department of Disabilities, Aging and Independent Living implemented the Choices for Care program-a statewide initiative for older adults and adults with physical disabilities designed to reduce the use of Medicaid institutional services by managing nursing facility admissions and increasing community-based options-under an 1115 waiver to provide equal access to Medicaid LTSS regardless of care setting, a vision shared by stakeholders.
+In October 2005, Vermont's Department of Disabilities, Aging and Independent Living implemented the Choices for Care program-a statewide initiative for older adults and adults with physical disabilities designed to reduce the use of Medicaid institutional services by managing nursing facility admissions and increasing community-based options-under an 1115 waiver to provide equal access to Medicaid LTSS regardless of care setting, a vision shared by stakeholders.
 Prior to the demonstration, the state only provided LTSS as an entitlement in nursing facilities and very limited HCBS under 1915(c) waivers.
-At the waiver's start, only about 30 percent of all participants were receiving care at home or in an institutional care home (considered an HCBS setting at that time); today, 56 percent of LTSS is provided in home and community settings and the number of people served has grown significantly.
+At the waiver's start, only about 30 percent of all participants were receiving care at home or in an institutional care home

+(considered an HCBS setting at that time); today, 56 percent of LTSS is provided outside of a nursing facility in home and residential care settings, and the number of individuals served has grown significantly.
 To help alleviate budget concerns, Vermont negotiated two categories of nursing facility level of care criteria-"highest need" and "high need"-whereby those assessed as "highest need" would always be entitled to LTSS (approximately 75 percent of the Medicaid LTSS population), whereas those assessed as "high need" could be placed on a waitlist if the state encountered budget challenges, allowing the state to maintain some control over its LTSS budget and utilization of services.
+After engaging in advocacy for several years, Vermont successfully instituted the requirement that the Choices for Care program maintain a one percent budgetary reserve to prevent a high-need waitlist, and any unspent appropriations above that reserve amount must be reinvested into HCBS at year's end.68